Attendance Policies and Student Engagement

 • Use CATs: Use a Classroom Assessment Technique (CAT) to have students submit a quick assignment at the end of class—a concept they are still fuzzy about, or what most intrigued them.
 This is a nice dual-purpose approach, and while you still need someone to enter attendance data, you (or your TAs) can quickly skim responses for emerging themes worth addressing.
 More on CATs.

 • Quizzes: Give quick quizzes at some random time in class that meets the needs of the day’s lesson—as a pre-class reading check or a post-lecture comprehension check.
 Grading can take time, and using Canvas during class can be problematic for students without a laptop or mobile device.
+Further, conflating assessment with what can seem a bureaucratic task can weaken the learning value of quizzes.

 • Spot-check: Instead of recording regular attendance, have students fill out index cards in the first week, and randomly pull names from the deck for questions, noting those who aren’t there to answer.
 This method can seem punitive, unless you give bonuses for being there to answer, instead of taking points away when they aren’t.